Honea Path, South Carolina: Geography

+Honea Path is located approximately 16 miles southeast of Anderson, 28 miles south of Greenville, and 30 miles southeast of Clemson.

 According to the United States Census Bureau, the town has a total area of 9.4 sqkm, all land.

-Honea Path has many lakes and creeks: towards Anderson on Highway 252 is Blue Barker Creek (aka, Blue Creek) and Barkers Creek, and towards Princeton on Highway 76 is Broad Mouth Creek.
+Honea Path has many lakes, rivers and creeks: towards Anderson on Highway 252 is Blue Barker Creek (aka, Blue Creek) and Barkers Creek, and towards Princeton on Highway 76 is Broad Mouth Creek.

 Demographics

 2020 census

 As of the 2020 United States census, there were 3,686 people, 1,465 households, and 1,027 families residing in the town.

+In 2023, of the residents of Honea Path, 2,605 lived in Anderson County and 81 lived in Abbeville County.